vincentntang/quotesbot/README.md

 If you want to save the scraped data to a file, you can pass the `-o` option:

     $ scrapy crawl toscrape-css -o quotes.json

+If you want to save scraped data to a csv file, use the following:

+    $ scrapy crawl toscrape-css -o quotes.csv